-Ever wonder how to be productive when you don’t feel motivated at all?
-After going through a couple of these phases myself, I’ve compiled the methods I’ve found most helpful for getting out of a productivity slump and getting things done!
+Ever wonder how to get motivated to be more productive?
+After going through a couple productivity slumps myself, I’ve compiled the methods I’ve found most helpful for overcoming lack of motivation!

 This post contains affiliate links.
 For more information, see my disclosures here.

 It happens to all of us.
-We have a to-do list that’s a mile long, but really all we feel like doing is binge watching Netflix or going to sleep.
-And while I do feel like an occasional Netflix binge is good for the soul, there is still a lot of “adulting” that needs to happen, even in those times we aren’t feeling particularly driven.
-But how do you be productive when you’re not feeling motivated?
+We have a to-do list that’s a mile long.
+But really all we feel like doing is binge watching Netflix or going to sleep.
+I do feel like an occasional Netflix binge is good for the soul.
+But there is still a lot of “adulting” that needs to happen, even in those times we aren’t feeling particularly driven.

 I originally wrote this post a few years ago after just bouncing back from a stretch when I had been feeling completely unmotivated.
 While I would like to say that pinpointing the sources of my lethargy and ways that helped me regain my motivation prevented me from ever feeling unmotivated again, life just doesn’t work that way!
 There are just some days (or sometimes weeks or even longer) where we just don’t feel like we have “it.”

-After a few more stints where I was lacking of motivation over the past few years and consequently pulling myself back to being a productive member of society 😉 , I wanted to come in and update this post with some additional thoughts and ideas for working through those times when we’re feeling unmotivated.
+I’ve had a few more stints where I was lacking of motivation over the past few years and consequently pulling myself back to being a productive member of society. 😉

 Why don’t I feel motivated at all?!